Masrur02/TADA/README.md

 * [experiments.py](experiments.py):
   Definition of the experiment configurations in the paper.
 * [mmseg/models/decode_heads/hrda_head.py](mmseg/models/decode_models/hrda_head.py):
-  Implementation of the hrda head with integrated AFR module.
+  Implementation of the HRDA head with an integrated HRGLR module and a traversability head.
 * [mmseg/models/uda/dacs.py](mmseg/models/uda/dacs.py):
   Implementation of the DAFormer/HRDA self-training.
 * [tools/in_ros.py](tools/in_ros.py):
   Inference code for implementation in ROS.
 * [in_ros.sh](in_ros.sh):
-  bash file for running the inference code with ros.
+  bash file for running the inference code with ROS.
 ## Deployment
 For navigating, we integrate TADA with [log-MPPI](https://github.com/IhabMohamed/log-MPPI_ros).
 And then we deploy it on a Clearpath Husky Robot.
 We assume [ros-noetic]([https://github.com/lhoyer/MIC](https://wiki.ros.org/noetic/Installation/Ubuntu)), the anaconda environment mentioned in the Environment Setup, Husky Robot's sensor and base workspace is already on your Robot's onboard computer.